Smells Like Gen X • Billboard Year-End Songs

 Because it sounds like a sugar rush in combat boots.
 “Unbelievable” fused dance-rock, baggy alt-pop energy, and a hook that practically elbowed its way through the speakers.
 It felt playful, cocky, and slightly chaotic, which made it a perfect fit for a moment when pop was starting to absorb more alternative textures without fully giving up its mainstream instincts.

 What really made it stick was attitude.
-EMF didn’t sound polished in the same way the rest of the chart did.
-They sounded looser, stranger, and cooler.
-Not in the calculated “we’re important” sense—more in the “we know this beat works and we’re going to have fun with it” sense.
+EMF did not sound polished in the same way the rest of the chart did.
+They sounded looser, stranger, and cooler — not in a calculated “we are important” sense, but in the “we know this beat works and we are going to have fun with it” sense.
 That gave “Unbelievable” a jolt of personality that cut through a lot of smoother competition.

 Gen X Rewind